 Did you travel abroad?
 Become an exchange mentor for the International Student Mentorship Program, join the exchange student community at the University of Manitoba, or speak or write an article about your experience.

-Participate in the multicultural opportunities on campus: Join the Intercultural Development and Leadership Program, volunteer for the Land and Water: Land-based Education or take part in Graduation Pow Wow.
+Participate in the multicultural opportunities on campus: Join the Intercultural Development and Leadership Program, volunteer for the Land and Water: Land-based Education or attend the Graduation Pow Wow.

 Year 4 - 120 credit hours